w3c/css-houdini-drafts/css-animationworklet/README.md

         readonly attribute DOMString animatorName;
 }
 ```

-**TODO**: At the moment `GroupEffect` constructor requires a timing but this seems unnecessary for
-`WorkletAnimation` where it should be possible to directly control individual child effect local
-times.
-We need to bring this up with web-animation spec.

 `AnimationEffectReadOnly` gets a writable `localTime` attribute which may be used to drive the
 effect from the worklet global scope.